 It knew there was no turning back, one step on the dark path was enough.

 I could almost hear it rushing inside of him, that disgusting hot sticky stuff, waiting to come out.
 Blood, a whole lot of it.
 Truly amazing how much was squeezed inside there.

 He was mumbling something; I could feel his panic rising.
 His longing for release reaching up and touching mine.

 His eyes were talking, he was drooling, his mouth moving.
 There was something really important he had to tell me.

 I was hungry for anything.
-I’d been watching him for a while, like I said.
-I knew what he liked, young girls with wide scared eyes looking up at a knife or a gun or a framing hammer.
+I’d been watching him, like I said.
+I knew what he liked, young girls with wide scared eyes looking up at a knife or a gun or a set of bolt cutters.
 Feeling him on top of them heaving and sweating and then nothing.

 He’d killed four in the last month and it was nothing to sniff at.
 Mostly prostitutes, he was an amateur, no procedure, no care, just pure bare need.
 A pathetic creature, but I didn’t hate him.
 How could I?
 We were the same, sort of, it was more than that, I loved him, he was a brother.

 His eyes trying to reach inside me and find some small tear.
 Some buried motherly instinct that would battle the forces of darkness in the dungeons of my deep darkness.
-Seeing fit to take him in my arms.
+Seeing fit to take him into my arms and forgive him.